 SFMTA is maintaining its management tools for tracking potential contract changes for the 1300 Contract.
-The latest CN1300 Trend Summary is dated November 14, 2018.
-Updated information was not received as of this report.
-This report shows that 90 contract modifications have been approved for a net increase in the contract value of \$14,007,049, which was up \$1.3 million from October.
-CORs (generated by the contractor) that have been determined to have merit and PCCs (generated by SFMTA) have a combined potential net cost impact of \$13.16 million in increased contract value, about \$1.77 million less than in October.
+The latest available CN1300 Trend Summary was dated August 8, 2019.
+This report shows that 118 contract modifications had been approved for a net increase in the contract value of \$7,169,271.
+CORs (generated by the contractor) that have been determined to have merit and PCCs (generated by SFMTA) had a combined potential net cost impact of \$9.07 million in increased contract value, which is \$65 thousand less than in the prior report.
 This estimate includes expected reimbursements by third parties for work completed for their benefit.
 SFMTA expects to settle the outstanding CORs for less than the overall cost currently claimed by the contractor.

-An additional 939 items are being tracked in the Trend Log.
-Of these, SFMTA judged 448 items to be without merit and denied them.
+An additional 1053 items were being tracked in the Trend Log.
+Of these, SFMTA judged 493 items to be without merit and denied them.
 Many of these denied trend items are included in contractor claims.
-A further 371 items have been voided and are carried at no cost.
-There are 108 items covered by certified claims and NOPCs by the contractor (\$80.73 million in estimated maximum total exposure), and 12 items are "open" or new and awaiting a determination of merit.
+A further 415 items have been voided and are carried at no cost.
+There were 144 items covered by certified claims and NOPCs by the contractor (\$41.57 million in estimated maximum total exposure), and one item was "open" or new and awaiting a determination of merit.

-The potential exposure of the project to additional costs from the denied items, NOPCs, claims, and open items is \$89.22 million, which, when added to the \$13.17 million in increased project costs from merited contract changes, yields a possible exposure of the project to additional costs for the 1300 Contract of \$102.39 million.
-This compares to the remaining contingency for the project of \$66.16 million, after accounting for the latest contract modifications.
+The potential exposure of the project to additional costs from the NOPCs, claims, and open items was \$41.57 million that, when added to the \$11.83 million in increased project costs from merited contract changes, yielded a possible exposure of the project to additional costs for the 1300 Contract of \$53.4 million.
+This is compared to the remaining contingency for the project of \$46.32 million, after accounting for the latest contract modifications.
 An additional \$1.4 million in contingency should be available from the 1252 Contract based on the final contract value.
 In the opinion of the PMOC, the rapid increase in claims by TPC calls into question the adequacy of the program contingency.
-Unless the claims are settled for less than the claimed amount, there is a risk that the program budget could be exceeded.
+Unless the claims are settled for less than the claimed amount, there continues to be a risk that the program budget could be exceeded.

-Table 3 - Budget and Contingency Status for Central Subway Project2
+Table 3 - Budget and Contingency Status for Central Subway Project

-2 Data reported in the November 2018 Central Subway Project Monthly Progress Report - SFMTA (reformatted by the PMOC).
+Data reported in the June 2019 Central Subway Project Monthly Progress Report - SFMTA (reformatted by the PMOC).